Zvartnots International Airport: Overview

 The airport is able to accept aircraft up to and including the Antonov An-225, Boeing 747-400 and Airbus A380.
-Runway 08 is equipped with an ILS CAT II, which enables aircraft operations in low ceiling (30 meters) and visibility (350 metres).
+Runway 08 is equipped with an ILS CAT II, which enables aircraft operations in low ceiling (30 meters) and visibility (300 metres).

 Zvartnots International Airport recently implemented a new flight information display system (FIDS), a new automated and biometric-identification system for baggage check-in and passenger control, as well as the installation of 150 surveillance cameras across airport premises.

 The access to the boarding area is highly secured with three steps, a pre-control, a passport control, and X-ray control.
-The airport features a Dufry duty-free shop after security, as well as the Converse Bank business class lounge, with a view overlooking the gate area and apron.
+The airport features an Avolta duty-free retail shop after security, as well as the Converse Bank business class lounge, with a view overlooking the gate area and apron.
 In addition, the airport features a HayPost office, a pharmacy, several dining options and cafes, a Europcar, Beeline, VivaCell MTS, Ardshinbank, as well as, HSBC, VTB Bank, and Ameriabank ATMs.

 In December 2019, yearly passenger flow at Zvartnots International Airport exceeded 3 million passengers for the first time in Armenia's history.
 In 2023, passenger flow at Zvartnots exceeded 5 million passengers for the first time.

+In 2025, taxiway A, which has not been in use since the 1970s, was completely renovated and put back into service.
+Operation of this renovated taxiway will significantly enhance the airport’s operational efficiency.
+It will also allow for more optimal ground movement of aircraft, increasing the total number of aircraft movement by about 35%.

+Future developments

+In October 2025, due to unprecedented growth in passenger traffic, Zvartnots airport unveiled plans for a $500 million expansion of the terminal building.
+The 10-year investment program will double the airport’s capacity.
+The number of boarding gates will increase from 6 to 16, and the arrivals, passport control, and customs areas will more than double in size.
+The airport will also gain modern lounges, expanded parking facilities, and improved transportation access for passengers.

+In January 2026, Armenia’s government approved an extension of the concession agreement for the airport, pushing the contract’s expiry to the end of 2067 in exchange for major investments.

+Corporación América Airports, owned by Argentine-Armenian businessman Eduardo Eurnekian, will invest approximately $425 million to expand passenger and cargo infrastructure at the airport.